X and Others v. Austria: LGBT adoption rights in the European Union

 LGBT rights have been established in a number of different countries in a response to a shift in social attitudes towards the LGBT community.
 Some of those rights concern LGBT parenting which encompasses the legal provisions relevant to the paternal rights that can be granted to individuals who identify with the LGBT community.

 Adoption is one of the LGBT parental rights that is recognised to exist in some European states.
 However, the LGBT community has historically had difficulty in being granted the legal rights to adoption and currently only 19 out of the 56 European States have made adoption legal to members of the LGBT community.
 There was widespread public opposition against the idea of LGBT adoption, arising from concern about the developmental health of children raised in LGBT families.
 A pervasive view existed that the biological child needs a parent of either sex to experience healthy development.
 This view was seen to justify restricting adoption to same-sex couples.
 However, as social attitudes towards the LGBT community have begun to shift, the LGBT community have been incrementally granted legal rights.
 Scientific research into childhood development has concluded that children growing up in same-sex families are not disadvantaged.

 Human rights law is a body of law that covers LGBT individuals and their right to live in society.
-The human rights regime is governed by the European Convention on Human Rights within the European Union.
-Alleged violations of an individual's human rights by a contracting State within the European Union can be brought before the European Court of Human Rights.
+The human rights regime is governed by the European Convention on Human Rights within the Council of Europe.
+Alleged violations of an individual's human rights by a contracting State within the Council of Europe can be brought before the European Court of Human Rights.

 Adoption by same-sex couples had already come before the Court on a number of occasions.
 In 1999 the ECtHR ruled that in the context of awarding custody to one parent or another, difference in treatment based solely on considerations of sexual orientation was impermissible by the ECHR.
 The European Court of Human Rights first considered a lesbian or gay individual's rights to adoption in Frette v France.
 In that case the ECtHR found that denying a single homosexual man the right to adopt a child did not violate the ECHR.
 In E.B and France, the ECtHR distinguished the case from Frette finding that making a distinction based on sexual orientation was impermissible under the ECHR.
 Finally in Gas & Dubois v France two women living in a same-sex relationship sought an adoption order to allow one of the partner's children to be adopted by the other partner.
 When the French Government denied their request, they appealed to the ECtHr.
 However, the ECtHR found that only couples who were married could obtain this form of adoption and because the couple could not form a marriage they could not enjoy its special legal status.